dotnet/AspNetCore.Docs/aspnetcore/blazor/components/integration.md

 ## Use non-routable components in pages or views

-Use the following guidance to integrate Razor components into pages and views of an existing Razor Pages or MVC app.
+Use the following guidance to integrate Razor components into pages and views of an existing Razor Pages or MVC app with the [Component Tag Helper](xref:mvc/views/tag-helpers/builtin-th/component-tag-helper).

+When server prerendering is used and the page or view renders:

+* The component is prerendered with the page or view.
+* The initial component state used for prerendering is lost.
+* New component state is created when the SignalR connection is established.

+For more information on rendering modes, including non-interactive static component rendering, see <xref:mvc/views/tag-helpers/builtin-th/component-tag-helper>.
+To save the state of Razor components rendered in a page or view, see <xref:mvc/views/tag-helpers/builtin-th/persist-component-state-tag-helper>.

 Add a `Components` folder to the root folder of the project.